Driven quadrature and spin squeezing in a cavity-coupled ensemble of two-level states

-The spectral density plots in fig.\ref{fig11} highlights the well-known property of continuous-frequency modulated signals (e.g. sine-wave modulation), which distribute the time dependent amplitude over multiple frequency components, and for which the cumulative integrated power is commensurate with the minimum time-dependent squeezing.
-Experimentally, data acquisition can be locked at the instances of minimum squeezed variance, which can greatly exceeds that of the optimized steady-state value.
-However, for the small fixed bandwidths within the modulation rate generated here, the spectral density shows how squeezing for single-frequency components will not exceed the free-space limit for the detuning and driving rates explored here.
+The spectral density plots in Fig.\ref{fig11} highlights the well-known property of phase-continuous frequency modulated signals (e.g. sine-wave modulation), which distribute the time dependent amplitude over multiple frequency components, and for which the cumulative integrated power is commensurate with the minimum time-dependent squeezing.
+Experimentally, data acquisition can be locked at the instances of minimum squeezed variance, which can greatly exceed that of the optimized steady-state value.
+However, for the small fixed bandwidths within the modulation rate generated here, the spectral density shows how squeezing for single-frequency components will not exceed the free-space limit for these detuning and driving rates.